Vyral/corina-cisneros/_posts/2021-05-19-simple-home-upgrades-for-sellers.md

 **10\.**&nbsp;**Replaced dated or mismatched appliances.** No one wants to buy a house with old appliances, so ensure the new ones match.

 **11\.
-Paint the house with neutral colors.** Spend as much money as you can afford painting the house.
+Paint the house with neutral colors.** Spend as much money as you can afford when painting the house.
 Fresh, neutral paint is crucial.

 If you have questions about these simple spruces or any other real estate matter, call or email me.
 Remember: Mi casa es su casa\!